Winter Wellness Tips

 (ps. if you have any open wounds/mouth ulcers, this may burn, so be careful)

-• Garlic - Crush a small piece of garlic, leave it for 5 minutes and then eat it with food or swallow it with some water - if you have acid reflux/stomach ulcers/esophagitis, this one is not ideal for you as it may cause discomfort.
+• Garlic - Crush or mince a small piece of garlic, leave it for 5 minutes, and then eat it with food or swallow it with some water.
+I like mixing it in with a little local raw honey - if you have acid reflux/stomach ulcers/esophagitis, this one is not ideal for you as it may cause discomfort.

 • Zinc - I like getting plenty of zinc from my food: pumpkin seeds, lentils, hemp seeds, legumes that have been soaked and sprouted.
-Zinc on empty stomach may cause discomfort for some, so take it with a little food.
-Too much zinc can cause an imbalance of other minerals like copper, so please follow your doctor’s directions.
+But at the first sign of illness, I do take a zinc supplement (Code: DRVIV2023).
+Zinc supplements on an empty stomach may cause discomfort for some, so take it with a little food.
+Too much zinc can cause an imbalance of other minerals like copper, so please check with and follow your doctor’s directions.
 Zinc needs to be inside the cell to work.
-Flavonoids like quercetin and EGCG can help zinc get inside cells (aka zinc ionophores) - hence why I drink a cup of matcha daily, green tea/match contains BOTH EGCG and quercetin.
+Flavonoids like quercetin and EGCG can help zinc get inside cells (aka zinc ionophores) - hence why I drink a cup of matcha daily, green tea/match contains BOTH EGCG and quercetin if I ever take zinc supplements.

-• Vitamin D (platefulhealth 10% off) - Check with your health care practitioner on the correct dosing; I prefer lab testing before supplementing.
+• Vitamin D - Check with your healthcare practitioner on the correct dosing; I prefer lab testing before supplementing.
 At the first sign of illness, though, I take a one-off 5000IU dose.

-• Ginger and Turmeric - Both of these have anti-inflammatory properties - I will either boil crushed ginger in water and make ginger tea or use the Pique Electric Turmeric which has turmeric, ginger, and cinnamon - a great combo with synergistic effects.
+• Ginger and Turmeric - Both of these have anti-inflammatory properties - a great combo with synergistic effects.
 I also use Leefy organics - this is an organic turmeric and ginger tincture, and a product I frequently use for inflammation, pain relief, and immune support. ('Platefulhealth for 15% off your first order) - again, check with your doctor as turmeric supplements can interact with your medications and are not suitable for certain groups.
+As I mentioned above, I also take their Immune Defense tincture.

 • Kimchi has been shown in mice studies to be beneficial in fighting against Influenza A & B. Even if I don’t have an appetite, I will try to eat a couple of pieces - it's made with garlic, ginger, scallion, and daikon and has probiotics, so it's literally a powerhouse!
 I don't take probiotic pills personally.
 There may be a place for targeted probiotics supplements to help with specific symptoms like diarrhea or bloating, but don't think of them as something that'll improve my gut microbiome diversity. in fact, it may do the opposite.
 A probiotic supplement may contain 1-10 species of bacteria whereas a piece of kimchi can contain upwards of hundreds so I prefer to use fermented foods for my probiotic 'dose'.
 If I do use probiotics, this is the brand I use.